 Human subjects are great for this kind of photography as you can just include an arm, a foot, their hair, etc. in the frame, leaving the rest of their body out of the picture.
 This creates an air of mystery, forcing the viewer to create their own version of the story.

 Having someone else pose in the frame would be perfect, but if you’re stuck for a subject you could try photographing your own hand or foot reaching out in front of you.
-Or use a tripod and the self-timer to set up a shot where part of you can be in the frame without you having to hold your iPhone.
+Or use an iPhone tripod and the self-timer to set up a shot where part of you can be in the frame without you having to hold your iPhone.

 Spring and summer are excellent seasons to do this with all the flowers and greenery coming back to life.
 Just placing your hand in a bed of flowers, some lush green grass or a field of crops can make a wonderful and intriguing composition.

 Try out different poses and angles until you get the framing right.
 Remember that the background is just as important as the subject.
 Without a good backdrop the photo won’t be very interesting.

 Taking photos of people where their face is hidden is a great way of putting a different and mysterious spin on a portrait photo.
 It’s much easier to create than a traditional portrait as you don’t have to worry about capturing the right expression on your subject’s face.
 It tends to create a dark and sinister mood which can be very effective.

 One of the easiest ways to capture this kind of image is to photograph your subject from behind.
 Find an interesting backdrop, then ask your subject to turn around so that they’re facing away from you.
 Getting them to wear a jacket with the hood up creates even more mystery and forms a strong shape against the background.